telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 ##  MongoDB configuration

-Since version 0.21.0, Orion supports both MongoDB 2.6, 3.0 and 3.2 without difference from a functional point of view.
+Since version 0.21.0, Orion supports MongoDB 2.6, 3.0 and 3.2 without difference from a functional point of view.
 However, MongoDB 2.6 implements a per-collection lock, while MongoDB 3.0/3.2 (when configured to use WireTiger storage engine) implements per-document lock.
 Thus, the lock system in MongoDB 3.0/3.2 (with WireTiger) is less restrictive than the one used by MongoDB 2.6.